CLARIAH/IG-Annotation/README.md

+# Note: This repo is deprecated and moved to the [central CLARIAH PLUS repository](https://github.com/CLARIAH/clariah-plus)!

 # CLARIAH Interest Group on Annotation Infrastructure

 Development in the [CLARIAH](https://clariah.nl) project is coordinated through themed [Interest Groups](https://github.com/CLARIAH/IG).
 This repository is intended to organize the work, output and documentation of the CLARIAH Interest Group (IG) on Annotation Infrastructure.
 Other [CLARIAH Interest Groups](#other-interets-groups) are listed below.

 ## Introduction